The Magic of Disney Animation: Studio Closure

-After the Orlando, Florida division of Walt Disney Feature Animation closed in 2004, the preshow was changed to one main showroom where a Disney animator showed guests how the characters in Disney animated films were chosen and designed, with the help of Mushu, the dragon from Disney's Mulan, (voiced in the show by Eddie Murphy's sound double, Mark Moseley.)
+After the Orlando, Florida division of Walt Disney Feature Animation closed on January 12, 2004, the preshow was changed to one main showroom where a Disney animator showed guests how the characters in Disney animated films were chosen and designed, with the help of Mushu, the dragon from Disney's Mulan, (voiced in the show by Eddie Murphy's sound double, Mark Moseley.)
 After guests left the showroom, they were led to the area of the former studio with interactive games and a chance to meet characters from the latest Disney animated pictures.
 There was also a section called Animation Academy, where guests could draw their favorite Disney characters, under the guidance of a Disney animator.

-On July 22, 2025, it was announced that Star Wars Launch Bay will close and The Magic of Disney Animation will reopen in 2026.
-The building facade will be renovated to resemble the Roy E. Disney Animation Building at the Walt Disney Studios in Burbank.
-The guest experience inside will be themed after the Emmy-winning 100th anniversary short film Once Upon a Studio.
-The former Animation Courtyard will be renovated to resemble buildings on the studio lot at the Walt Disney Studios in Burbank.
+On July 22, 2025, it was announced that Star Wars Launch Bay will close and The Magic of Disney Animation will reopen on September 14, 2026.The building facade renovated to resemble the Roy E. Disney Animation Building at the Walt Disney Studios in Burbank.
+The guest experience inside themed after the centennial short film Once Upon a Studio.
+The former Animation Courtyard renovated to resemble buildings on the studio lot at the Walt Disney Studios in Burbank.
+More details were released in May 2026, which revealed that the attraction featured a number of experiences including Once Upon a Studio Theater, Olaf Draws!, Off the Page!, and Drawn to Wonderland.